 If residential care is an option, either long term or for shorter periods of respite care, we will work with you, your family, carers and health professionals to develop a support plan that is tailored to your specific needs.

 Some people may remain with us on a long term basis whilst for others, as their confidence and skills grow, we will help them move on to supported living accommodation with individual support.

-Watch the video about our facilities at Lakewood Court and get in touch if you would more information or want to arrange a visit to Lakewood Court to see first hand what we can offer.
+Get in touch if you would more information or want to arrange a visit to Lakewood Court to see first hand what we can offer.